Monotonicity and a Taylor approximation theorem for transseries: Abstract

 \section{Abstract}

 We show that the composition of omega-series by surreal numbers, or more generally by elements of any confluent field of transseries, is monotonic in its second argument.
-In particular, omega-series and LE-series interpreted as functions on positive infinite omega-series, or respectively LE-series, have the intermediate value property.
+In particular, omega-series and LE-series interpreted as functions have the intermediate value property.
 We also deduce a Taylor approximation theorem for omega-series with maximal radius of validity.

 \addtocontents{toc}{ }